IsraelVow/NHIS-Claims-Managements-System-With-Access-Database/README.md

  >
  5. Admin Control - to restrict certain users from deleting and editing bills and records
  >
- 6. Enable Claims can be done on the web (With Webscrapping functionalities).
+ 6. All claims can be enabled and done on the web (With Webscrapping functionalities).